jjvenky/eee2eye/README.md

 ## Calculating E:I Values from δ<sup>18</sup>O-H<sub>2</sub>O (‰)

-Please see ‘EI-Calculations.pdf’ in the ‘man’ folder for a step-by-step description of the Isotope Mass Balance used to calculate E:I.
+Please see ‘EI-Calculations.pdf’ in the ‘man/ei\_calcs’ folder for a step-by-step description of the Isotope Mass Balance used to calculate E:I.

 ## E:I Function